PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 zsh build.sh
 ```

-Once your node is running, node API server will be running on [localhost:8002/docs](http://localhost:8002/docs)
+Once your node is running, the node API server will be running on [localhost:8002/docs](http://localhost:8002/docs)

-Here, all the endpoints are available that can be used to read generated data, or monitor snapshotter node status.
+Here, all the endpoints can be used to read generated data or monitor snapshotter node status.
 You can use these APIs in any client-side project.

 ![endpoints](/images/endpoints.png)

 The snapshotted data of ETH is received from  `/data/{epoch_id}/{project_id}` endpoint.
 It needs two parameters

   - `epoch_id (int)`: The ID of the epoch.
 This refers to the [epoch](/docs/Protocol/Specifications/Epoch) for which it will fetch the snapshotted data.
-  `epoch` is `PowerloomSnapshotProcessMessage` object which contains the following information:
+  `epoch` is `PowerloomSnapshotProcessMessage` object, which contains the following information:
 ```python reference
 https://github.com/PowerLoom/pooler/blob/main/snapshotter/utils/models/message_models.py#L46-L50
 ```
-  - `project_id (str)`:The ID of the project.
+  - `project_id (str)`: The ID of the project.
 It is generated in three parts.
-To know refer [project id generation](docs/Protocol/Specifications/Snapshotter/snapshot-build) to know more.
+Refer to [project id generation](docs/Protocol/Specifications/Snapshotter/snapshot-build) for more information.

-### Understanding Snapshot Data
+#### Understanding Snapshot Data

-In docker, the `epoch_id` and `project_id` is returned in the logs.
-Copy these values and paste them in their respective endpoints as parameters.
+In docker, the `epoch_id` and `project_id` are returned in the logs.
+Copy these values and paste them into their respective endpoints as parameters.
 ![endpoints](/images/docker.png)

 In this case,
 The `epoch_id` is `100792`.
 Hit execute.
-The corresponsing snapshotted data to this specific `epoch_id` displays the price of ETH as `3067.935921`.
+The corresponding snapshotted data to this specific `epoch_id` displays the price of ETH as `3067.935921`.
 To further check the latest snapshotted data for ETH, enter the latest `epoch_id`.
 In the screenshot above, the latest value of `epoch_id` is `100793`.
-It immedietely reflects the latest price captured of ethereum as `3068.034792`
+It immediately reflects the latest price captured of ETH as `3068.034792`

 ![endpoints](/images/eth-price-one-snapshot.png)
 ![endpoints](/images/eth-price-two-snapshot.png)